G-code generation software for CNC foam cutter

 I have a full video series on using the software on YouTube here

-DevWing Foam 2 is very good for scale models because you can import an image and with the outline feature get the wing sections planforms very easily.
-I show how to do this in my video here
+DevWing Foam 2 is also great for scale models, as it allows you to import an image and, using the outline feature, generate the wing planforms.
+I demonstrate how to do this in my video here

 DevFus Foam 2

-This is the companion program to DevWing Foam 2 and is the only program I’ve found that can produce g-code for fuselages.
+This is the companion program to DevWing Foam 2 and is the only program I’ve used to produce g-code for fuselages.

 t45 goshawk